-UK G overnment Coronavirus (COVID-19) - Guidance and Support Working Safely During Coronavirus (COVID-19) - Guidance for people who work in or run factories, plants and warehouses, including risks, distancing and cleaning.
+UK G Government Coronavirus (COVID-19) - Guidance and Support Working Safely During Coronavirus (COVID-19) - Guidance for people who work in or run factories, plants and warehouses, including risks, distancing and cleaning.
 Working Safely During Coronavirus (COVID-19) - Guidance for people who work in or run offices, contact centres and similar indoor environments.
 Working Safely During Coronavirus (COVID-19) - Guidance for people who work in or run construction or other outdoor working environments.
 Working Safely During Coronavirus (COVID-19) - Guidance for people who work in or run restaurants and takeaway or delivery services, including mobile catering.
 Working Safely During Coronavirus (COVID-19) - Guidance for people who work in close contact services, including hairdressers, beauticians, tailors and dress fitters.
 Working Safely During Coronavirus (COVID-19) - Guidance for people who work in or run shops, branches, stores or similar environments, including those with fitting rooms.
 COVID-19: guidance on shielding and protecting people defined on medical grounds as extremely vulnerable - Information on protecting extremely vulnerable people.
 Staying alert and safe - Guidance on social distancing.
 COVID-19: cleaning in non-healthcare settings - A general guide to decontamination during the coronavirus outbreak.
 Guidance for the public on the mental health and wellbeing aspects of coronavirus (COVID-19) - What you need to know and what can help your mental health and wellbeing.
 Coronavirus (COVID-19): safer travel guidance for passengers - Walking, cycling, and travelling in vehicles or on public transport during the COVI outbreak, including air travel.
 Border Control and Entering or Returning to the UK - Including self-isolation requirements.
 NHS Check if you have coronavirus symptoms - Main symptoms and self-isolation guidance.
-HSE (England, Scotland and Wales) Coronavirus (COVID-19) - Latest information and advice.
-Infor mation Commissioner's Office (ICO) Workplace testing - Guidance for employers on checking whether workers have symptoms of COVID-19 or the virus itself, including GDPR.
-Direc tors UK Intimacy in the time of COVID-19 - Supplementary advice for scenes depicting intimacy.
+ISE (England, Scotland and Wales) Coronavirus (COVID-19) - Latest information and advice.

+Information Commissioner's Office (ICO)

+Workplace testing - Guidance for employers on checking whether workers have symptoms of COVID-19 or the virus itself, including GDPR.